emeb/up5k_basic/README.md

 is ready to accept BASIC commands and code.
 You can find out more about how to use this version of BASIC here: https://www.pcjs.org/docs/c1pjs/

+## Boot ROM

+The 4kB ROM located at $f000 - $ffff contains the various reset/interrupt
+vectors, initialization code and serial I/O routines needed to support BASIC.
+It's extremely stripped-down and just handles character input, output and Control-C checking - the load and save vectors are currently stubbed out.

+You can revise this ROM with your own additional support code, or to reduce the size of the ROM to free up resources for more RAM - you'll need to edit the linker script to change the memory sizes, as well as modify the rom_monitor.s file with code changes.
+The cc65 assembler and linker are required to put it all together into the final .hex file needed by the FPGA build.

 ## Simulating

 Simulation is supported and requires the following prerequisites: